 Do remember that search engines such as Google and Bing rely on NAP information for providing accurate and relevant information about any website.

 Consistent NAP data helps to create your identity and outrank your competition in local searches, especially for multiple locations.

 Choose Subfolder or Subdomain as an Effective SEO Strategy

-When trying to figure out a localised online presence for your multi-location business, your first task is to draw an effective strategy.
+When trying to figure out a localised online presence for your multi-location business, your first task is to draw an effective strategy or to find a seo agency in your marketplace.
 The strategy formation should take into account the nature of your business and the resources you possess.